CimeM/CimeM.github.io/_posts/2016-06-09-the-delegate-pattern.markdown

 In general, this pattern was adopted by iOS developers very early and it has become a fundamental part of iOS development.
 Often interaction is guaranteed when dealing with user interfaces in iOS.
 The point of this pattern is that it allows you to easily handle/customise the behaviour of several objects in one central objects.

 Wiki:
-“…the delegation pattern is a design pattern in object-oriented programming that implements delegation in languages without language-level support, allowing object composition to achieve the same code reuse as inheritance"
+"…the delegation pattern is a design pattern in object-oriented programming that implements delegation in languages without language-level support, allowing object composition to achieve the same code reuse as inheritance"

 Meaning that one object in a program acts on behalf or in coordination with another object.
 The delegation object keeps the reference to the other object, and at appropriate times sends a message to it.The message informs the delegate of an event that the delegate object is about to handle or has just handled.
 The delegate may respond with a message, action or returns a value that affects how an impending event is handled.